rushitc24/Data-Science-Blog-Post/README.md

 The Jyputer Notebook and related data set used in this project is included.

 ## Results
-The findings of the code can be found at the post available on Medium.
+The findings of the code can be found at the post available on [Medium](https://medium.com/@rushitc98/developer-most-popular-language-database-platform-and-web-frame-work-8070c0802292)

 ## Licensing, Authors, Acknowledgements
 All the credits to Stack Overflow for providing the data set.
 You can find the data set and other information on stack overflow survey